EFS-OpenSource/superb-data-kraken-accessmanager/contributing/pull-request-template.md

 Please check that your changes...

 - [ ] meet the user experience and documentation or architecture design report, if there is one
 - [ ] follow a consistent and well-suited approach
-- [ ] are atomic i.\,e. code reformatting, code moves, code changes, multiple features are not mixed
 - [ ] follow the style guidelines of the project
 - [ ] generate no new warnings, no regressions and be compatible with existing features
 - [ ] pass sonarlint checks